AmberWilkie/quizmaster-client/README.md

-# quizmaster-client
+# eQuizmaster - a mobile client

-Mobile client for Quizmaster
+First and foremost, a great many thanks to